visioninhope/inferable-agents/README.md

 # Introduction

-Inferable is the developer platform for building agentic automations from your existing code.
-You bring the code, we bring the automation engine.
+Inferable is a developer platform that makes it easy to build and deploy reliable, secure LLM-based applications.

 ## Key Features

-Here's a concise key features section with 5 points highlighting Inferable's main benefits:

-🚀 **2-Minute Setup**: Get started in minutes with our [managed platform](https://app.inferable.ai) - wrap your existing functions, REST APIs, GraphQL endpoints, and more.
+🚀 **[2-Minute Setup](https://docs.inferable.ai/pages/quick-start)**: Get started in minutes with our [managed platform](https://app.inferable.ai) - wrap your existing functions, REST APIs and GraphQL endpoints as tools.

-🔄 **Rapid Iteration**: Built for developers to quickly prototype, test and refine AI automations with instant feedback.
-If you can write a function, you can build an agent.
+🤖 **[Managed Agent Runtime](https://docs.inferable.ai/pages/runs)**: Managed [ReAct](https://www.promptingguide.ai/techniques/react)-like agent runtime powered by your own functions.

-⚡️ **Distributed Durable Execution**: Our durable execution engine helps you agents recover from partial failures, load balance across your compute, and caches results for fast re-runs.
+⚡️ **[Durable Tool Calling](https://docs.inferable.ai/pages/functions)**: Our durable execution engine helps you agents recover from tool-calling failures, load balance across your compute, and caches results for fast re-runs.

-🛡️ **Zero Network Config**: No inbound connections or networking config required - your compute runs securely behind your firewall, and polls for instructions.
+🛡️ **[Zero Network Config](https://docs.inferable.ai/pages/no-incoming-connections)**: No inbound connections or networking config required - your compute runs securely behind your firewall, and polls Inferable for instructions.

-💻 **Your Infrastructure, Your Control**: Keep sensitive data and compute on-premise while leveraging our cloud orchestration.
+💻 **[Your Infrastructure](https://docs.inferable.ai/pages/on-premise)**: All functions run on your Infrastructure - Keep sensitive data and compute on-premise while leveraging our agent runtime.
 Inferable can't see or access any runtime information or environment variables.

 🔌 **Multiple Language Support**: Native SDKs for TypeScript, Go, .NET and more coming soon - integrate with your existing codebase in minutes.